mitjafelicijan/i3blocks/README.md

 - CPU usage progress bar (requires: mpstat, grep, awk)
 - Memory usage progress bar (requires: free, grep, awk)
 - Disk usage progress bar (requires: df, awk, sed)
-- Nvidia GPU usage progress bar
+- Nvidia GPU usage progress bar (requires: nvidia-smi)

 > **Note**: If default width of 10 is used and used percentage for a resource is
 > bellow 10% then no bars will be displayed!
 New block gets only displayed when